jacobmayes21/jacobmayes21/pages/about.md

 My favorite favorite Mangakas are Tatsuki Fujimoto and Kentaro Mirua.

-My favorite chefs & cooks are Chef Isaac Toupes, Chef David Chang, J. Kenji Lopez Alt, & Chef Grant Achatz.
+My favorite chefs are David Chang, J. Kenji Lopez Alt, & Grant Achatz.

+My favorite books are _Dune: Messaiah_ and _Lord of the Rings: The Fellowship of the Ring_.

+My favorite movies are _Inglorious Basterds_, _A Serious Man_, and _Knives Out_.

+My favorite video games are _Disco Elysium_, _Darkest Dungeon_, _Hades_, and _Oxenfree_.